'Bachelor' Stars Nick Viall, Vanessa Grimaldi Facing 'Challenges' As His 'DWTS' Gig Continues

 The Bachelor 2017 season finale brought an engagement between Nick Viall and Vanessa Grimaldi, but the “After the Final Rose” special sparked a lot of buzz among fans that the relationship might not be going all that well.
-Nick and Vanessa were open about the fact that they had been struggling some since they got engaged, but they added that she would be moving to Los Angeles to be with her fiance as he competed on Dancing with the Stars this spring.
+Nick and Vanessa were open about the fact that they had been struggling since they got engaged, but they added that she would be moving to Los Angeles to be with her fiance as he competed on Dancing with the Stars this spring.
 What’s the latest regarding this romance?

 Nick Viall and Vanessa Grimaldi are still together and in California as his DWTS stint continues.
 She has been in the audience every week, and she’s even shown up at a number his Dancing with the Stars rehearsals with Peta Murgatroyd.
 When it comes to what they show publicly, Nick and Vanessa certainly seem to be together and doing well.
 In fact, her latest Instagram post showed her beau shirtless and cooking for her, and she added a caption that signals that she was pretty tickled by the effort.